 "Depending on high-level engineers like Matthew and myself to handle all Red Hat Enterprise Linux environment duties was very costly from an operational perspective," said Hurst.
 "Then there's the operational risk of having just two people running our core systems.
 We hoped that Red Hat Enterprise Virtualization Manager could solve this."

 Managers seek evidence

-After the release of Red Hat Enterprise Virtualization 3.1 in December 2012, Hurst began the 5-month proof of concept, intending to answer 2 questions in particular.
+After the release of Red Hat Virtualization 3.1 in December 2012, Hurst began the 5-month proof of concept, intending to answer 2 questions in particular.
 First, was the user interface friendly enough?
 And second, what kind of management integration would be required with Beth Israel's existing assets?

 "Both questions were answered utterly to our satisfaction," said Hurst.
 "Red Hat did a bang-up job on the interface.
 And it integrated well with our IBM BladeCenter assets."

 After a successful proof of concept, Hurst began to roll it out over his smaller virtual machine farms, planning to standardize it over all farms as the team matures and gets familiar with the technology.